 - Could dry out hair in some cases

 Fortified with shea butter and olive oil, this moisture intensive leave-in conditioner claims to replenish dry hair.
-Its formula, containing natural ingredients, helps keep curls and coils bouncy and healthy.
+This results-driven detangling product for low porosity hair, containing natural ingredients, helps keep curls and coils bouncy and healthy.

 - Helps fight dryness